 George Brown President Anne Sado thanked YouTube for choosing the college as the site of its first Canadian creator space, describing it as a “vote of confidence” in George Brown and in the creativity and talent of Canadians producing online videos.

 YouTube space to provide new opportunities for George Brown students

-Toronto’s YouTube space will also provide new experiential and hands-on learning opportunities for George Brown students at the Centre for Arts, Design and Information Technology, and possibly in other areas of the college.
-Several students helped to design the YouTube Space Toronto facility and Sado said there will be other exciting projects, including collaborations to pilot “leading edge performing arts and media programs.”
+Students from our School of Design helped to design the YouTube Space Toronto facility and Sado said there will be other exciting projects, including collaborations to pilot “leading edge performing arts and media programs.”

 “We see the potential for our students to complete field placements at YouTube as well, and to help train YouTube creators in new technologies and techniques.”

 Liam Collins, Head of YouTube Spaces Americas, says Canadians are among YouTube’s top creators and describes Toronto as one of the world’s “most vibrant YouTube communities.”

 “The YouTube Space Toronto at George Brown College is our latest effort to help support the next generation of artists, musicians and entertainers to learn, connect and create new content,” Collins said.
 “A YouTube Space is much more than just a facility;

 it's a home away from home for creators and an environment for the community to socialize, collaborate and grow together.”